-Leaves alternate, opposite or sometimes whorled, simple; stipules absent.
+Leaves alternate, opposite or sometimes whorled, sometimes basal; simple; stipules absent.

-Inflorescence mostly terminal cymes, or flowers in clusters or solitary.
-Flowers actinomorphic, bisexual, protandrous, usually 5-merous.
+Inflorescence cymose, or raceme-like, or flowers solitary in axils of leaf-like bracts or in clusters.
+Flowers actinomorphic or zygomorphic, bisexual or unisexual and then plants dioecious, usually 5-merous, frequently protandrous.
 Hypanthium not extended above the inferior ovary.
 Sepals usually 5, persistent in fruit.
-Corolla campanulate or rotate, usually 5-lobed.
-Stamens usually 5, free; anthers 2-locular, dehiscing and wilting before the flower opens, dehiscence introrse by longitudinal slits; filaments usually expanded and ciliate, persistent in open flowers.
-Ovary usually inferior, usually 2–5-locular with axile placentation, [sometimes 1-locular with parietal placentation, ovules numerous; style simple, upper part bearing shed pollen, stigmatic lobes equal in number to the loculi, opening when pollen mostly gone.
+Corolla campanulate or rotate, usually 5-lobed, or 1- or 2-lipped, often split on upper surface.
+Stamens usually 5, free or joined to the corolla basally; anthers and filaments joined in ta tube around the flower; anthers 2-locular, dehiscing and wilting before the flower opens, dehiscence introrse by longitudinal slits; filaments usually expanded and ciliate, persistent in open flowers.
+Ovary usually inferior, usually 2–5-locular with axile placentation, [sometimes 1-locular with parietal placentation], ovules numerous; style simple, upper part bearing shed pollen, entire or with stigmatic lobes equal in number to the loculi, opening when pollen mostly gone.

-Fruit a capsule, opening by pores or slits; seeds numerous.
+Fruit a capsule, dehiscent or somewhat fleshy and indehiscent; seeds numerous.

 Angiosperm Phylogeny Website (Family: Campanulaceae, Order: Asterales)

 Many species are grown as ornamentals, notably the bellflowers Campanula.
-The Lobeliaceae, sometimes considered a subfamily of the Campanulaceae, are treated here as a separate family.
+The family Lobeliaeace is now included under Campanulaceae.